 Because of the pandemic, the City encourages taxpayers to pay their taxes online or through the mail if at all possible.

-During August 2020, the Tax Office will be accepting in-person payments on Wednesdays from 4:30 pm to 7:30 pm.
+Starting August 1, 2020, the Tax Office will be accepting in-person payments on Wednesdays from 4:30 pm to 7:30 pm.
 Although they will accept in-person cash payments, the City encourages people paying in-person to pay by personal check, bank check or money order.
 Cash payments will be accepted but, in order to lessen the chance of spreading germs, please consider paying by any means other than cash if at all possible.